cloudfoundry/docs-bosh/content/director-certs.md

 bosh interpolate tpl.yml -v internal_ip=10.244.4.2 --vars-store certs.yml
 cat certs.yml
 ```

+!!! note
+    `duration` is set in days, and will default to 365 days

 ## Configure the Director to use certificates {: #configure }